According to the American Cancer Society, some 43,000 people in the United States are diagnosed with leukemia each year. This includes about:

 Acute myeloid (or myelogenous) leukemia (AML) occurs more often in adults.

 Myelodysplastic Syndrome (MDS) is a condition in which the bone marrow does not produce enough normal blood cells.
 Some cases of MDS may, over time, progress to acute leukemia.
+Learn more at about myelodysplastic syndrome.

 Chronic leukemia involves an overgrowth of mature blood cells.
 Usually, people with chronic leukemia have enough mature blood cells to prevent serious bleeding and infection.
 Chronic leukemia is found more often in people between ages 40 and 70.
 The main types of chronic leukemia are: